 - 1. All non-residential areas and residential units must have their own separate heating and air conditioning systems. - 2.
 Through the wall HVAC units are prohibited in all but Studio, Efficiency and SRO units.
 They are allowed in laundry rooms and management offices where provided. - 3.
-HVAC systems, including the air handler and line sets, must be rated at 13 SEER, 7.7 HSPF or greater and properly sized for the unit.
-All HVAC systems must use 410A refrigerant instead of R-22. - 4.
+HVAC interior air handlers must be enclosed from return air grille to blower motor/filter. - 4.
 Connections in duct system must be sealed with mastic and fiberglass mesh. - 5.
 All openings in duct work at registers and grills must be covered after installation to keep out debris during construction. - 6.
 Fresh air returns must be a minimum of 12" above the floor. - 7.
 Electric mechanical condensate pumps are not allowed. - 8.
 Supply ducts in unconditioned attics must be insulated with an R-8 or greater value. - 9.
 Range hoods and micro-hoods must be vented to the exterior of the building with hard duct, using the shortest possible run. - 10.
 All hub drains serving HVAC condensate lines must be piped to the outside.
-Piping to the sanitary sewer is not allowed unless a primed p-trap is installed.
+Piping to the sanitary sewer is not allowed unless a primed p-trap is installed. - 11.
+Exterior clothes dryer vents must be mechanically secured to siding and/or brick veneers.